EightEFI/DigiTraffic/README.md

 1. Go to **Settings** → **Devices & Services** → **Add Integration**
 2. Search for "**DigiTraffic**"
-3. **Select Language**: Choose Finnish or English
-4. **Choose Type**: Select "Tiesääasema" or "Road weather station"
+3. **Choose Type**: Select "Tiesääasema" or "Road weather station"
-5. **Enter Station Name**: Paste the station label copied from the [Fintraffic map](https://liikennetilanne.fintraffic.fi/kartta/) (e.g., "vt1 Espoo Nupuri")
+4. **Enter Station Name**: Paste the station label copied from the [Fintraffic map](https://liikennetilanne.fintraffic.fi/kartta/) (e.g., "vt1 Espoo Nupuri")
-6. Pick the exact station if multiple matches are found
+5. Pick the exact station if multiple matches are found

-The integration creates one sensor per measurement reported by the station (air temperature, road temperature lanes, wind, precipitation, visibility, warnings, etc.).
+The integration creates one sensor per measurement reported by the station (air temperature, road temperature lanes, wind, precipitation, visibility, warnings (diagnostics about sensors), etc.).
 Sensors appear only for values present in the live API payload, so your entity list matches the station’s capabilities.

 ## Entities